1id-presales/Automation-OneLogin/Terraform/Base_Examples/Roles/README.md

 # How To Instructions

 This example will create **two new roles** in your target OneLogin environment.
-One will be created via the OneLogin Terraform provider and another <br>
-via a generic REST provider. <br>
+One will be created via the OneLogin Terraform provider and another via a generic REST provider. <br>

 Create an API credential for Terraform to use in your target OneLogin environment with **"Manage Users" permissions**.
 For detail see **https://developers.onelogin.com/api-docs/2/getting-started/working-with-api-credentials**